metiscus/thingymajig/rom-planner-app/README.md

 1. podman-compose up --build -d

 ## Stop the backend
-a. podman-compose down -v # this wipes the database
+1. podman-compose down -v # this wipes the database
-b. podman-compose down # this does not wipe the database
+2. podman-compose down # this does not wipe the database

 # Frontend Info
 ## Setup the frontend